AzureIoTGBB/iot-edge-offline-dashboarding/documentation/manufacturing-kpis.md

   |> cumulativeSum()
 ```

-Now we have all datasets needed to calculate actual KPIs so we go ahead for KPI calculations.
-Using cumulativeSum in calculations above will enable us to calculate all these KPIs so that each value in dataset represents KPI from the start of time range up to that row.
-This is especially useful because operators care most about KPI calculations in their shift and now they can set dashboard start time to the start of their shift and monitor KPIs for the tımeframe they are accountable.

-Availability is defined as percentage of time equipment is running in planned production time.
-For sake of simplicity we assume production is planned 24x7 so we need to calculate

-​                      Total Running Time/(Total Running Time+Total Idle Time)
+The values above represent the base datasets used to calculate the KPIs.

+Using `cumulativeSum` with the calculations above allows to calculate [all defined KPIs](#kpi-types) within the time range up to that row.

- The result dataset contains a row for every minute from start of range and a _value in every row which gives the availability calculation from the start from time range
+For Availability the result dataset contains a row for every minute from the start of the range and a _value in every row that represents the respective availability result.

 ```
 Availability=